Everybit-legacy/everybit.js/README.md

 ### Current Development
-`Freebeer` currently reads data from a sample JSON file so GUI development can continue in parallel with Puffball's API team.
-Once Puffball's API is released `Freebeer` will connect to the live API.
+`Freebeer` currently reads data from JSON formatted database that is stored on a server then passed around in a P2P way for new content.

 `Freebeer` and Puffball are currently in Phase 1 of the Development roadmap.
 The TODO list is located on Trello: https://trello.com/puffball